keithalewis/math/um1.md

 to Ross' valuation operator $L$ and a _martingale measure_.
 Market instruments have prices and associated cash flows.
 Trading involve buying shares of instruments at discrete times.
-The notion of continuous time trading is a mathematical fiction.

 This note does not solve the crucial problem of when and how much to trade.
 It only provides an elementary and mathematically rigorous